-In our old apartment we were super close to a Boké Bowl – a healthy, Asian, “fast food” restaurant in Portland.
+In our old apartment, we were super close to a Boké Bowl – a healthy, Asian, “fast food” restaurant in Portland.
 My favorite dish there was definitely the tofu rice bowl.
 Tender, sticky rice, perfectly fried tofu, seared eggplant, and kimchi.

 It was so delicious I knew I had to recreate it at home.
 Consider this my inspired version.

-This dish requires just 30 minutes to make, and can be modified to taste and what’s in season.
+This dish requires just 30 minutes to make, and it can be modified to taste and what’s in season.